BloodHoundAD/BARK/README.md

 * ``Get-ARMTokenWithRefreshToken`` requests an AzureRM-scoped JWT with a user-supplied refresh token.
 * ``Get-AzurePortalTokenWithRefreshToken`` requests an Azure Portal Auth Refresh token with a user-supplied refresh token.

-The refresh token-based functions in BARK are based on functions in [https://github.com/rvrsh3ll/TokenTactics](TokenTactics) by [https://twitter.com/424f424f](Steve Borosh)
+The refresh token-based functions in BARK are based on functions in [TokenTactics](https://github.com/rvrsh3ll/TokenTactics) by [Steve Borosh](https://twitter.com/424f424f)

 Abuse Functions
 ---------------